viamrobotics/docs/docs/components/board/_index.md

 **Returns:**

-- [(int)](https://docs.python.org/3/library/functions.html#int): The value of the digital signal output by the analog reader.
+- [(int)](https://docs.python.org/3/library/functions.html#int): The value of the digital signal output by the analog pin.

 For more information, see the [Python SDK Docs](https://python.viam.dev/autoapi/viam/components/board/index.html#viam.components.board.Board.AnalogReader.read).